karlredman/Vimwiki-Gollum-Integration/README.md

 ```

 ### Setup wiki directory structure
+* Explanation of files and directories: Gollom defaults to using Home.[recognized extension (ext)] as an index page when serving pages for each directory.
+Vimwiki defaults to using index.vimwiki titled files for individual wikis but uses diary.vimwiki for wiki diary directories.
+While it is possible to configure vimwiki to use index.vimwiki for diary directory index files it's pointless.
+Vimwiki auto generated diary.vimwiki files are not compatible with Gollum formatting.
+Therefore, we'll have to (later) add a script to generate Gollum diary indexes.

 1. Create an index file for Gollum in the root directory and name it index.vimwiki
 * Note: it's entirely possible to change the vimwiki diary landing filename.
 However, vimwiki formats the diary.vimwiki files in a way that gollum can't process it.